 - 1. Ensure that Bluetooth is enabled on both devices. - 2.
 Ensure that the Bluetooth device to discover is in discoverable mode. - 3.
 Ensure that the two devices are within 10 meters (32.8 feet) of one another. - 4.
-Touch 🔯.

-- 5. Touch Bluetooth. - 6.
-Touch SCAN FOR DEVICES.
-The TC8000 begins searching for discoverable Bluetooth devices in the area and displays them under AVAILABLE DEVICES. - 7.
+Touch 💷 > 🕸 > 🔻 Bluetooth. - 5.
+If Bluetooth is off, slide the switch to the ON position. - 6.
+The TC8000 begins searching for discoverable Bluetooth devices in the area and displays them under Available Devices. - 7.
 Scroll through the list and select a device.
 The Bluetooth pairing request dialog box appears.